 If you’re looking at buying an apartment, consider knocking on a few doors on either side of it and ask similar questions to your potential neighbours.
 If that seems a bit scary, visit the nearest café and ask them what the area is like – they are often a great source of local gossip and community knowledge.

 Major council developments and infrastructure projects may seem like a good thing at first glance.
 Still, it is essential to determine whether this infrastructure boom is a result of planned growth in the area, or whether the growth has already happened, and the infrastructure is just catching up.

 The local council is responsible for planning and development, including zoning and re-zoning, so they are a great source of information.
 So head up to the council and see what you can find out.

 Given the majority of properties are promoted online, this is a good place to research the market.
 Head to realestate.com.au, domain.com.au or ljhooker.com.au

 , and review the current listings and properties recently sold in the suburbs or areas you are interested in.
 This information will give you a feel for the local market, an idea of the number of properties fitting your needs, as well as the average price they are selling for.

 Speak to a real estate expert

 Your local LJ Hooker real estate agents live and breathe real estate in your area and are a great source of insider knowledge – much of which you wouldn’t discover alone, so make sure you contact them and ask about the local market.

-Remember; buying a property isn’t that complicated, but it does take a bit of time to do your research.
-By thinking outside the box you can find information that others can’t or don’t find.
-This will help put you ahead of the pack every time and closer to finding your first home, dream home or investment sooner.
+Remember, buying a property isn’t that complicated.
+However, it does take a bit of time to do your research.
+By thinking outside the box, you can find information that others can’t or don’t see.
+This way, you will put yourself ahead of the pack every time, and closer to finding your first home, dream home or investment sooner.